mesonbuild/meson-python/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you have an executable in your project that links against a shared library
-that is shipped by your project, ``mesonpy`` will not be able to correctly
+that is shipped by your project, ``meson-python`` will not be able to correctly
 bundle it to the wheel.
 The executable will be included in the wheel, but it
 will not be able to find the project librar(y/ies) it links against.